-The question is which ones out of many wonderful things to do and places to see in Sicily to include in your trip?
-Depending on how much time you have for visiting Sicily, where in Sicily do you land, and also your area of interest, you can choose a few or even all of them.
+The question is which ones out of the many wonderful things to do and places to see in Sicily to include in your trip?
+Depending on how much time you have for visiting Sicily, where in Sicily you land, and also your area of interest, you can choose a few or even all of them.

 - Make sure to also read: my 30 practical tips for visiting Sicily, Italy.